lbonanomi/notes/jira/index.md

 # Assorted Opinions and Maxims for Jira Engineering

-"In every real man a child is hidden that wants to play."
+*In every real man a child is hidden that wants to play.*
 -Friedrich Nietzsche